Master of Science/Postgraduate Diploma in International Shipping and Transport Logistics

 Aims & Characteristics

-This programme enables students to introduce modern and cost-effective reforms into shipping, transport, and logistics industries.
+This programme enables students to introduce modern and cost-effective reforms into the shipping, transport and logistics industries.

 - Curriculum designed in consultation with industry leaders and prospective employers